wp-plugins/simple-drop-cap/readme.txt

 Tags: post, page, shortcode, edit, text, widget Requires at least: 3.0
 Tested up to: 4.0
-Stable tag: 1.1.0
+Stable tag: 1.1.1
 License: GPLv2

-Simple drop cap plugin.
-Transform the first letter of a word into a drop cap or initial letter simply by wrapping the word with shortcode [dropcap].
+Transform the first letter of a post into a drop cap or initial letter automatically or simply by wrapping the first word with shortcode [dropcap].

 == Description ==

-This plugin helps you transform the first letter of a word into a drop cap or initial letter simply by wrapping the word with shortcode [dropcap].
-If you don't know what a drop cap is, please read [this article](http://en.wikipedia.org/wiki/Initial) from Wikipedia.
+This plugin helps you transform the first letter of a word into a drop cap or initial letter automatically or simply by wrapping the first word with shortcode [dropcap].
+If you want to know more about drop cap, please read [this article](http://en.wikipedia.org/wiki/Initial) from Wikipedia.

 = How to use this plugin: =

+1. Install and activate the plugin.
-1. Customize the settings on Simple Drop Cap settings page.
+2. Customize the settings on Simple Drop Cap settings page.
-2. For version 1.1 and later, you can transform the first letter of all posts, pages, and custom post types automatically.
+3. For version 1.1 and later, you can transform the first letter of all posts, pages, and custom post types automatically by checking a checkbox on the settings page.

 * If you want to do it manually:
 1. For WP version 3.9 or higher, on post or page editing interface, select the word you want to transform into a drop cap.
 2. Click "Drop Cap" button which is located on tinymce editor tools.
 3. For WP version below 3.9, you can manually wrap a word with the shortcode like this: [dropcap]word[/dropcap].